 The Commission engages other staff from time to time on a casual basis.
+The

-The Commission receives payroll and other assistance from the Human Resources Branch of the Department of Justice.
+Commission receives payroll and other assistance from the Human Resources Branch of the Department of Justice.
 Flexibility enabled the Commission to add personnel as necessary to manage the volume of work.
+The Commission also employs a part-time financial officer, Ms Saras Mohann.

-The day to day operations of the Commission include dealing with public, managing the regular operations of a government agency, processing submissions, maintaining the Commission's web-site, and assisting consulting writers, editors and researchers.
+The day-to-day operations of the Commission include dealing with public, managing the regular operations of a government agency, processing submissions, maintaining the Commission's website, and assisting consulting writers, editors and researchers.